reh119/OberonTaskManager/README.md

 ***Jacob Jordan***
 For Sprint 3, I will be working on the back end, implementing imput validation and JUnit tests for various classes.
 I will also communicate with my teammates to create more tasks that overall allow the GUI to function as neededed.
 Overall I will be adding missing elemts from our demo to the backend as we see fit.

+***Sprint 4 TODO***

+***Grant Smith***
+For sprint 4 I would start by implementing the input validation, and ensuring it works correctly, then add an aditional quality to the search function allowing for partial searches such as finding bob2 by searching bob.

 ## Acknowledgements
 Give credit here.